clux/probes.hugo/content/post/2018-12-15-config-management-in-rust.md

 - `RoleBinding`
 - `Ingress`

 and you'll quickly realize that this does not scale.
-Your engineers maybe be able to handle it, but they shouldn't all have to deal with this excessively verbose API that lacks in crucial validation.
-Additionally; if you let everyone handcraft this yaml, your platform would have no internal consistency and be a nightmare to upgrade.
+Your engineers maybe be able to handle it, but they shouldn't all have to deal with this excessively verbose API which lacks in crucial validation.
+Instead, creating a standard gives your platform internal consistency and makes it easier to upgrade manage.

 ## Helm
 One of the main abstraction attempts kubernetes has seen in this space is `helm`.
 A client side templating system (ignoring the bad server side part) that lets you abstract away much of the above into `charts` (a collection of `yaml` go templates) ready to be filled in with `helm values`; the more concise `yaml` that developers write directly.